Development of doctrine

-Development of doctrine is a term used by John Henry Newman and other theologians influenced by him to describe the way Catholic teaching has become more detailed and explicit over the centuries, while later statements of doctrine remain consistent with earlier statements.
+Development of doctrine is a term used by philosopher John Henry Newman and other theologians influenced by him to describe the way Christian teaching has become more detailed and explicit over the centuries, while later statements of doctrine remain consistent with earlier statements.

 Precursors

 In the 16th century, Erasmus controversially suggested, from historical evidence, the reality of the development of doctrine in some important areas: examples being papal supremacy ("I have never doubted about the sovereignty of the Pope, but whether this supremacy was recognised in the time of St. Jerome, I have my doubts") and the Trinity and filioque ("We (now) dare to call the Holy Spirit true God, proceeding from the Father and the Son, which the ancients did not dare to do.").

 Newman's formulation

 The term was introduced in Newman's 1845 book An Essay on the Development of Christian Doctrine.